Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 - Views: A few rooms, especially those on the upper floor, offer decent views of the sea, but most overlook the pool, which can get noisy.

-- Kitchen: The units (apartments) contain a kitchenette with limited facilities.
+- Kitchen: The units (apartments) come with small kitchenettes.

 - Private Pools/Jacuzzis: Not expected or provided at this sort of midrange resort in Candidasa.